exotica-jewelry/multietch-dev/content/etch-rates/bronze/index.md

   caption: 'Bronze armor.
 By
     [Swamibu](https://www.flickr.com/photos/25182307@N00/2296010210) (CC BY-SA
     2.0).' # Markdown can be included here

+hf: false # Set to true to describe Multi-Etch as an alternative to hydrofluoric acid for this metal.

 # Content below this line will be used as introductory text on the page.
 ---